 If you think you have been exposed to HIV, it is important that you start taking PEP as soon as possible.
 PEP is only effective within 72 hours of possible HIV exposure, so seeking professional help quickly after exposure is crucial.

 PEP is an oral medication that helps the immune system fight off the HIV virus.
 By stopping the virus from replicating any infected cells in the body, any infected cells will eventually die off and the HIV virus is stopped.

 You can make an appointment at any of our locations to get PEP.
-PEP is offered at Kind Clinic at no cost to you.
 If you are exposed to HIV during the weekend or cannot make an appointment for the next day with your primary care doctor, go to an emergency room for immediate treatment.
-Patients should not wait more than 36 hours to start PEP treatment.
+Patients should not wait more than 72 hours to start PEP treatment.